What is Victoza (Liraglutide)?

 It has not been determined if this medication is effective or safe for use in those below the age of 10 years old.

 The way in which electrical impulses travel through a patient’s heart may be impacted by this medication.
 Additionally, the use of Victoza may trigger an increase in heart rate in some individuals.
-Patients with an abnormal heart rhythm or heart disease should discuss these aspects of their health with their prescribing physician, as these issues may impact the safety, efficacy, and dosage of the medication.
+People with an abnormal heart rhythm or heart disease should discuss these aspects of their health with their prescribing physician, as these issues may impact the safety, efficacy, and dosage of the medication.
 Some individuals may require additional monitoring during treatment.

 Patients with health conditions that affect their digestion and intestinal tract should discuss these matters with their physician before using this medication.
 It has not been determined if this medication is safe or effective in those who have inflammatory bowel disease, including conditions such as ulcerative colitis and Crohn’s disease.
 Using a medication like Victoza may impact these conditions, have its efficacy impacted by these conditions, and may also require the patient to undergo additional monitoring during treatment.